 I want to help you understand the pros and cons of fidgets in the classroom, identify types of useful fidgets vs the toys that don’t belong in the classroom, and I’ll share some research-based information to share with families about fidgets so teachers can feel better about setting boundaries, and parents know they are advocating in the best interest of their kids.

-The Pros and Cons of Fidgets
+The Pros and Cons of Classroom Fidgets

 Let’s get right into the science behind fidgets to explain what works and what doesn’t.
 According to this article from Scientific American, all kinds of fidgets have been studied and shown to be beneficial for adult use.
 For kids, the broad evidence is not definitive, but there are clear connections between specific kinds of fidgets and improved focus/decreased anxiety during learning.